GoudetGroup/GoudetWebsite/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is currently looking for XXX and YYY - Feel free to contact us for any requests!
-Personal e-mail address are also available in the [Team](https://goudetgroup.github.io/GoudetWebsite/team/) section.
+We are currently looking for **XXX** and **YYY**.
+If you're interested or have any inquiries, feel free to get in touch with us!
+You can also find individual email addresses in the [Team](https://goudetgroup.github.io/GoudetWebsite/team/) section.

 {%
   include button.html